NVIDIA BlueField Platform Software Troubleshooting Guide

 Control Pipe is Configured with Monitor, but Querying the Counter Returns an Error

-For control pipes, counters are configured per entry.
-Ensure you create an empty control pipe and configure counters for each inserted entry.
+For control pipes, counters are configured on a per-entry basis.
+Ensure that an empty control pipe is created, and counters are properly configured for each inserted entry.